wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

+= 2.6.3 =
+- (30 May 2010) - Added setting to switch from wordpress mail function to PHP mail function.
+This setting can resolve some rare mail delivery problems.
 - Fixed so checkboxes can have default selected.
 - Fixed HTML5 compatible(with CAPTCHA flash audio off).
 - Fixed required indicator now has proper class `<span class="required">*</span>`.